Frequently Asked Questions

 There will be water at the top of Te Mata Peak and at the Tainui Reserve Green but please use this as a back up to your own supply as sometimes, beyond our control, we run out.
 We stress again – carry water with you especially in the Te Mata Peak trail, use ours as a back up.

-St John’s Ambulance will provide first aid care for both courses on the Peak Trail Blazer.
-Please tell the marshal closest to you if you require assistance, or ask another competitor to alert the next marshal.
+In case of emergency, please phone 111 immediately.
+If not an emergency, St John’s Ambulance will be at the finish line and will provide first aid care for both courses on the Peak Trail Blazer.
+If you or someone else is injured or needs help, please tell the marshal closest to you if you require assistance, or ask another competitor to alert the next marshal.
 They will contact the appropriate people.

 Yes.
-There will be food and drink for you to purchase at the race village at HNP, but feel free to bring your own.
+There will be food and drink AND Hawthorne Coffee for you to purchase at the race village at HNP, but feel free to bring your own.

 You will still be able to complete the Peak Trail Blazer, but without the help of the marshals on the course.
 All marshals will be removed by midday, but the course will still have signage on it.